MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

     module: 'Module 2: Introduction to the Common Data Service'
 ---

-# Module 2: Get Started with Power Apps
+# Module 2: Introduction to the Common Data Service
 ## Lab: Data Modeling